Bacteriophage Therapy Market

 -

-In July 2023, Armata Pharmaceuticals, Inc. secured a US$25 million financing from Innoviva, Inc. to accelerate the development of its therapeutic phage candidates.
+In July 2023, Armata Pharmaceuticals, Inc. secured a financing from Innoviva, Inc. to accelerate the development of its therapeutic phage candidates.
 The funding supports key programs including APPA02 and APSA02, designed to combat infections caused by Pseudomonas aeruginosa and Staphylococcus aureus, respectively.

 Bacteriophage Therapy Market Segment Analysis

-Bacteriophage Therapy Market, Segmentation by Targeted Bacteria
+Bacteriophage Therapy Market, Segmentation by Target Indication

 Bacteriophage Therapy Market, Segmentation by Route of Administration